Dominic’s commercial practice includes all contractual claims.

 - Devilling for a Silk (draft list of issues, draft opening and draft closing submissions) in an international commercial arbitration under the CIArb Arbitration Rules (Bermuda) 2019, claiming damages of over US $17 million for breach of contract.
 Emails from Silk, dated 10 November, 22, 21 and 19 September 2020: ‘You’re a star … Very helpful … You never cease to impress me! … Great stuff.
 You have the magic touch.
 Huge thanks, as always … Big thanks for all your help.
 Hugely needed.
 Dominic is a veritable forensic star. … You will see the extent to which I adopted your very fine work.’

-- R & Anor v E – Claim Form and Particulars of Claim following a wedding that did not take place due to restrictions during the COVID-19 pandemic, claiming repayment of sums paid pursuant to contract because consideration had wholly failed, alternatively damages paid under the contract, further or alternatively the sums paid pursuant to the contract before the contract was discharged because performance was frustrated, further or alternatively payment of the sums paid under the contract as money had and received.
-Email from Professional client, dated 10 September 2020: ‘Many thanks for this.
+- R & Anor v E – claim form and particulars of claim following a wedding that did not take place due to restrictions during the COVID-19 pandemic, claiming repayment of sums paid pursuant to contract because consideration had wholly failed, alternatively damages, further or alternatively the sums paid pursuant to the contract before the contract was discharged because performance was frustrated, further or alternatively payment of the sums paid under the contract as money had and received.
+Email from professional client, dated 10 September 2020: ‘Many thanks for this.
 It reads very well.’

-- P & Anor v P – Claim Form and Particulars of Claim following a wedding that did not take place due to the COVID-19 lockdown, claiming repayment of sums paid pursuant to the contract because consideration had wholly failed, alternatively damages for the sums paid under the contract, further or alternatively the sums paid pursuant to the contract before the contract was discharged because performance became illegal, further or alternatively payment of the sums paid under the contract as money had an received (August 2020).
+- P & Anor v P – claim form and particulars of claim following a wedding that did not take place due to the COVID-19 lockdown, claiming repayment of sums paid pursuant to the contract because consideration had wholly failed, alternatively damages, further or alternatively the sums paid pursuant to the contract before the contract was discharged because performance became illegal, further or alternatively payment of the sums paid under the contract as money had an received (August 2020).

 - Advice in conference following a wedding that did not take place due to the COVID-19 lockdown following the Health Protection (Coronavirus Restrictions) (England) Regulations 2020/350, where the issues included force majeure, frustration, supervening illegality and consumer protection under the Consumer Rights Act 2015, the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, and the Unfair Trading Regulations 2008.
 Email from professional client, dated 15 July 2020: ‘Thank you ever so much.
 It was super helpful and I look forward to working with you again in the near future.’

-- Office of the Traffic Commissioner v G – successfully represented a sole trader at one of the first in-person public inquiries after the COVID-19 lockdown, so that, although an operator licence was revoked and a disqualification as transport manager was ordered, there was no disqualification as an operator.
-In the words of the Commissioner’s written decision: “Normally I would make an equally lengthy disqualification order against an operator with [G’s] record.
+- Office of the Traffic Commissioner v G – successfully represented a sole trader at one of the first in-person public inquiries after the COVID-19 lockdown, so that, although an operator licence was revoked and a disqualification as transport manager was ordered, there was no disqualification as an operator: “Normally I would make an equally lengthy disqualification order against an operator with [G’s] record.
 But I acknowledge that he has made genuine and strenuous efforts to improve compliance since October 2019 (even if there remains some way to go).
 Exceptionally, I have decided not to make a disqualification order in his case.”

 - K v M – devilling for a Silk, namely researching and drafting the skeleton argument and bundle of authorities in applications before the High Court for general civil restraint orders, and non–party costs orders to be awarded on the indemnity basis (April 2020).

-- Advice, letters before claim, and particulars of claim for breach of contract or alternatively money had and received in the sum of £100,000 plus simple interest or alternatively compound interest pursuant to the court’s equitable jurisdiction (February 2020).
+- Advice, letters before claim, and particulars of claim for breach of contract or alternatively money had and received in the sum of £100,000 plus interest (February 2020).

 - U v E – successfully made an oral application on the day of trial for summary judgment in the sum of about £10,000 (January 2020).